knative/docs/docs/eventing/samples/gcp-pubsub-source/README.md

 ## Verify

-We will verify that the published message was sent into the Knative eventing system by looking at what is downstream of the `GcpPubSubSource`.
-If you deployed the [Subscriber](#subscriber), then continue using this section.
-If not, then you will need to look downstream yourself.
+We will verify that the published message was sent into the Knative eventing system by looking at the logs of the function subscribed to the `pubsub-test` channel.

+The function and the subscription were created by applying the [`trigger.yaml`](./trigger.yaml) manifest in the [deployment](#deployment) section above.

 1. We need to wait for the downstream pods to get started and receive our event, wait 60 seconds.